jjelosua/jjelosua.github.io/content/pages/about.md

 This blog has been set up to share my experience throughout this year, please feel free to contact me through social media or by [email](mailto:juan.elosua@gmail.com)

-This blog has been set up to share my experience throughout this year, please feel free to contact me through social media or by [email](mailto:juan.elosua@gmail.com)